Director of Marketing and Communication

 At CIM, Mitch spent a lot of time honing his skills in the culinary arts, as a team member of the American Culinary Federation’s Hot Food Competition Team.
 He spent his off-hours volunteering at beer & wine expos and helped with many other local charities in Michigan.
 After completing his degree at CIM, Mitch was sick of the Midwestern winters and decided to move out west.
 Seven years later, he has been calling Colorado his home.

 Those seven years have been a wild rollercoaster ride in the industry.
-Starting at the Hilton Inverness working banquet functions for over 5000+ people.
-Then working for Del Frisco’s Steakhouse where he was Sous Chef, soon after he began working for The Post Chicken & Beer as Sous Chef.
+Starting at the Hilton Inverness working banquet functions for over 5,000+ people, then working for Del Frisco’s Steakhouse where he was Sous Chef, soon after he began working for The Post Chicken & Beer as Sous Chef.
 Moving on to the Marriot Hotels as Sous Chef, Mitch was furloughed due to the pandemic.
 Through all of what seemed like fate, he was able to come work for the BEST organization, Project Angel Heart!
 Not only does he enjoy cooking, but in his spare time loves going to live shows and traveling as much as possible.
-He also touts to have BUCKETS of useful, useless knowledge. ;)
+He also touts having BUCKETS of useful, useless knowledge. ;)

 Operations & Sustainability Manager

 After 10 years as a kitchen and events volunteer, Kyle joined the Project Angel Heart staff in 2016.
 As a native of Denver, Kyle enjoys the outdoors and most outdoor activities including hiking, biking, and occasionally running.
 His passions include sharing his enthusiasm for recycling and working in his garden.

 Jacqueline was born and raised in Colorado.
 She has nearly eight years of event planning experience and is thrilled to be back in the non-profit sector.
 She spent her undergrad years at the University of Colorado Boulder and received her master’s degree from Miami University.